Sun Yat-sen Memorial Library: History

 In 1888, a small library called Shouxiang Building was established in Fengshan Academy.
 At that time, it was a place only for scholars.
 In the eighth year of the Republic of China (1919), Xiangshan County Popular Library was established in the Guandi Temple in Tiecheng, but it was relocated several times due to its dark, damp and narrow space, and the books were lost.
 People at that time believed that, as the hometown of Sun Yat-sen, Xiangshan should have a decent and large library.

 On March 12, 1925, Sun Yat-sen died in Beijing at the age of 59.
 Later, in order to commemorate Sun Yat-sen, Xiangshan County was renamed Zhongshan County.
 At that time, the government proposed to build a library to commemorate Sun Yat-sen, raise donations, and set up a design committee.
 The construction of the library began on November 1, 1935.
 In December of the following year, the first and second floors of the library building were completed on the West Hill (it was the most magnificent building in the area at that time) and opened to the public.
 It had a building area of 800 square meters and was named the "Sun Yat-sen Memorial Library".
 After the library was incorporated into the Public Library, various sectors of the county donated money to support its operation and purchase equipment and more than 20,000 books.
 On February 1, 1937, the Sun Yat-sen Memorial Library was officially unveiled.
 The then county magistrate Yang Ziyi presided over the unveiling ceremony; it was officially opened on February 10.
 The plan was to build the third floor the following year, but the library was damaged during the Second Sino-Japanese War, and the plan was naturally shelved.
-After China's victory in the War of Resistance Against Japanese Aggression, the library reopened on July 11, 1947.
+After China's victory in the war, the library reopened on July 11, 1947.
 With donations from people of all walks of life in the county, the third floor of the library was finally completed in October 1947.
 The library, with a total area of 1,179 square meters, was renamed "Zhongshan Library".